NrgXnat/xnat-jupyterhub-image/README.md

 ```

 ### Authentication Configuration
-Enable any admin users on JupyterHub and set the authentication class to XnatAuthenticator from the xnat2jupyterhub
+Enable any admin users on JupyterHub and set the authentication class to XnatAuthenticator.
+The XnatAuthenticator class,
-package.
-The XnatAuthenticator uses basic password authentication.
+, found in `jupyterhub_config.py`, is a custom authenticator that uses the XNAT REST API to authenticate users.
 The
 [XNAT OpenID Plugin](https://bitbucket.org/xnatx/openid-auth-plugin) configured with Google OAuth was tested with the
 [GoogleOAuthenticator](https://jupyterhub.readthedocs.io/en/stable/reference/authenticators.html#the-oauthenticator).
 But there is a known [issue](https://issues.xnat.org/browse/JHP-24) getting these to work together.